 3. Clean up a park.
 If the environment is where it's at for your child, have her put her passion to good use.
 Check with your parks and rec department or community garden to find out what volunteer help they need, whether it's picking up litter, pulling weeds, or planting bulbs.

 How you can help: Slip on your gardening gloves and join in!

 4. Take part in a food drive.
 Many organizations collect canned goods for the hungry.
 Your child can help organize the event or spread the word to friends.

-How you can help: Talk with your child what foods are non-perishable, and therefore donate-able, before he heads to the pantry or grocery store; discuss nutrition facts.
+How you can help: Talk with your child about what foods are non-perishable, and therefore donate-able, before he heads to the pantry or grocery store.
+Take the time to discuss nutrition facts.

 5. Clean a closet.
 Make cleaning a feel-good event.
 Pick a Saturday afternoon to go through your child's clothes and set aside a stack that can go to the needy.

 How you can help: Review her choices to make sure she's selected items that are in good condition (and not family heirlooms).
 Do your own closet while you're at it!